 • Effect: You summon a ball of energy that is capable of locking down an opponent, holding them in cold stasis.
-When cast, user may prime ONE ice bolt and walk.
+When cast, user may prime ONE ice bolt.
 When struck, target is STAGGERED and remains staggered.
 Target picks up the ice bolt and holds it over their head to show they are under the ice bolt effect.
 If the bolt has bounced too far, they can just simply hold their hand above their head.
 Target cannot move, look around, or speak and is immune to all damage, spells, projectiles, and harm for 30 seconds.
 The target cannot be struck or influenced until they are FULLY STANDING again.
 Cannot be used at night.
 Ice Bolt only staggers a Raging opponent; they are not locked down from this spell.
+This effect can be removed by a Dispel Bolt.